frendFern/saleslogin/README.md

-Sir Danney , I made a wrong task earlier during the developemnt, i misundestood the task and coded the wrong repository "freind.ai_login" , now the new respority is the salefreind.ai, it has no modal functionality yes , ill arrange its javascript properly "
+Sir Danney , I made a wrong task earlier during the developemnt, i misundestood the task and coded the wrong repository "freind.ai_login" , now the new respority is the salefreind.ai, it has no modal functionality yet , ill arrange its javascript properly, but the log in pannel is there "